This set of Analog Communications Multiple Choice Questions & Answers (MCQs) focuses on “Non Linear Device”.

 d) because the power in the outer sidebands is negligible

-Explanation: In frequency modulated system, frequency of carrier is varied in proportion with the wave which is transmitted.
-Its bandwidth kept limited because the power of outer sidebands in frequency modulated system is negligible.
+Explanation: In frequency modulation system, frequency of the carrier wave is varied in proportion with the instantaneous amplitude of the message signal, which is to be transmitted.
+IN Wideband FM, the number of sidebands are infinite.
+Thus, using Carson’s rule, the bandwidth of FM signal is kept limited considering the power impact of other sidebands negligible.

 Sanfoundry Global Education & Learning Series – Analog Communications.